Summer Crossing

-Summer Crossing is the first novel written by American author Truman Capote.
+Summer Crossing is the second novel written by American author Truman Capote.
 He started the novel in about 1943 and worked on it intermittently for several years before putting it aside.
-For over 50 years Summer Crossing was thought to be lost but it was eventually rediscovered among Capote's papers and was published in 2005.
+Capote's manuscript came to light almost 20 years after Capote's death, and the novel was published in 2005.

-The novel tells the story of a spoiled young socialite whose romantic dalliances grow increasingly serious after her parents leave her alone one summer while traveling.
+The novel tells the story of an independent-minded young socialite whose romantic dalliances grow increasingly serious when her parents leave her alone in New York City for the summer while they travel to Europe.